Professional English to Spanish Translations

 Main Requirements When You Translate to Spanish

 Of course, the translator should also have a strong command of the English language.
-However, since she or he won't be writing in English, it will be acceptable the fact that she or he is not native in English.
+However, since she or he won’t be writing in English, it will accept that she or he is not native in English.

 #2.
 Other requirements apply

 Other requirements usually applicable to translation, in general, will apply when you need to translate from English to Spanish.
-The main ones being:
+The main ones are:

 - expertise in the subject matter being translated